 - A. Well, I think that it would help.
 My impression as an engineer would be to try to predict the future production based on the most current data, not go back in time eight years or thereabouts to try to predict what the current production is going to be.
-In this case, I would use the production from the most recent time period and make my projection from there. - Q. Also, showing the -- at least twelve months established production, but being able to make a prudent engineering call as to what now accurately shows the
+In this case, I would use the production from the most recent time period and make my projection from there. - Q. Also, showing the -- at least twelve months established production, but being able to make a prudent engineering call as to what now accurately shows the decline of the production capability?

+A. That's right.
-26 decline of the production capability?
-That's right. Α. In your opinion, do each of the Applications 0. filed in each of these consolidated cases meet the requirements of the statute and the rules to qualify for the well workover tax rate?
-Yes, they do.
-Does Amoco request that each of these Q. Applications be approved and that the subject wells be certified as well workover projects? Α. Yes, we do.
-Does Amoco also request that an order be entered Q. by this Division that would approve the use of a straightline projection for wells at the discretion of the operator as an acceptable alternative method of establishing a production projection?
-A. Yes.
-Were each of these exhibit books prepared by or compiled by you or under your direction and supervision?

-A. Yes, they were.

-MR. CARR: Mr. Catanach, at this time we would move the exhibit books in each of these cases, being Cases 11,555 through 11,560.

-EXAMINER CATANACH: The exhibits in Cases 11,555 through 11,560 will be admitted as evidence.
+- Q. In your opinion, do each of the Applications filed in each of these consolidated cases meet the requirements of the statute and the rules to qualify for the well workover tax rate?

+- A. Yes, they do.

+- Q. Does Amoco request that each of these

+Applications be approved and that the subject wells be certified as well workover projects? - A. Yes, we do. - Q. Does Amoco also request that an order be entered by this Division that would approve the use of a straight-line projection for wells at the discretion of the operator as an acceptable alternative method of establishing a production projection? - A. Yes. - Q. Were each of these exhibit books prepared by or compiled by you or under your direction and supervision? - A. Yes, they were. - MR. CARR: Mr. Catanach, at this time we would move the exhibit books in each of these cases, being Cases 11,555 through 11,560. - EXAMINER CATANACH: The exhibits in Cases 11,555 through 11,560 will be admitted as evidence.

-MR. CARR: And that concludes my direct 1 2 examination of Mr. Hawkins.
-EXAMINER CATANACH: Mr. Pearce, do you have any 3 questions?
-4 MR. PEARCE: No, sir.
-5 EXAMINATION 6 7 BY EXAMINER CATANACH: Mr. Hawkins, I've not been exposed to very many 8 ο.
+MR. CARR: And that concludes my direct 1 examination of Mr. Hawkins.
+2 EXAMINER CATANACH: Mr. Pearce, do you have any 3 questions?
+4 5 MR. PEARCE: No, sir.
+6 EXAMINATION 7 BY EXAMINER CATANACH: Mr. Hawkins, I've not been exposed to very many 8 of these.
 In fact, this is the first one I've seen.
-9 of these.
-The usual procedure on getting one of these 10 approved in a normal situation is to use a decline curve as 11 your production forecast?
-12 13 Well, since we're pretty early in the process of filing these things, I don't know that there necessarily is 14 15 a usual procedure.
-The rules require that an operator make -- submit a decline curve or other acceptable method 16 to determine a future -- an estimate of the productive 17 capacity of the well and make a future production 18 projection that the Division would certify.
-19 In this instance, I guess you've got -- You know, 20 one of the typical ways that you could do that would be to 21 22 try to draw a decline through the production data that was available prior to doing the work on the well.
-23 Most of the wells in the San Juan Basin that have 24 been producing for any length of time have what I would
+9 The usual procedure on getting one of these 10 approved in a normal situation is to use a decline curve as 11 your production forecast?
+12 Well, since we're pretty early in the process of 13 Α. 14 filing these things, I don't know that there necessarily is 15 a usual procedure.
+The rules require that an operator 16 make -- submit a decline curve or other acceptable method to determine a future -- an estimate of the productive 17 capacity of the well and make a future production 18 projection that the Division would certify.
+19 In this instance, I guess you've got -- You know, 20 one of the typical ways that you could do that would be to 21 try to draw a decline through the production data that was 22 available prior to doing the work on the well.
+23 Most of the wells in the San Juan Basin that have 24 been producing for any length of time have what I would 25 call a very low decline rate, less than 10 percent a year.